Dritz's Soft Comfort Thimble: A Review

 Help Wanted Listings on the Web

-I’ve surfed the job listings on the internet such as Career Builder and Yahoo Jobs.
-Who hasn’t?
+I've surfed the job listings on the internet such as Career Builder and Yahoo Jobs.
+Who hasn't?
 But I must say that I am always unimpressed.
-Job ads always look like generic descriptions that have been used for years–job ads that have not changed since the Industrial Revolution.
-Most of them appear to be a […]
+Job ads always look like generic descriptions that have been used for years--job ads that have not changed since the Industrial Revolution.
+Most of them appear to be a… Continue reading Help Wanted Listings on the Web

 The Big S (Finishing the Edges)